albertllousas/implementing-hexagonal-architecture/readme.md

 Hexagonal is also usually mixed with other patterns like CQRS or DDD, like Vaughn Vernon [does in his samples od DDD](https://github.com/VaughnVernon/IDDD_Samples).

+#### Modern layering

+It is important to mention that almost that it is almost a convention in all hexagonal projects to follow the following packaging and layering:

+ - Application: Application Services (the use cases)
+ - Domain model: domain and ports
+ - Infrastructure: adapters

+We didn't follow these trends because we wanted to follow the original idea.

 ## tech stack